scondo-prof/productiveJournal/docs/weeklyProductiveJournal/2025/5/06/dailyProgress.md

 #### II by Old Gray

-Continued to strive on learning the key progression for this song.
-My tempo is a bit off, but the chords are coming along
+I continued working on the key progression for this song.
+My tempo is still a bit off, but the chord transitions are improving.

 #### I by Old Gray

-It is at that point where this song is played for fun when the mood strikes.
-Tonight the mood striked with an open window and rainfall

-## Strokin not Pokin
+This piece is reserved for those moments when I simply want to play for enjoyment.
+Tonight, the open window and gentle rainfall created the perfect atmosphere to let it flow.

+## Strokin’ Not Pokin’

 ### Stroke Practice

-#### Genie in the Bottle
+#### Genie in a Bottle

-- Utilized a water bottle to practice stroking my pool stick.
-I noticed a wobble in my upper arm in the draw back which was corrected by elevating my elbow a bit higher and a touch more in.
+- I used a water bottle to practice my pool cue stroke.
+During the back half of the stroke, I noticed a wobble in my upper arm, which I corrected by raising my elbow slightly and adjusting its angle.

-- My pattern of hitting a ball from hence forth will follow thus,
+- Moving forward, my cue stroke will follow these steps:

-1. Assess angle of object ball
+  1. Assess the angle of the object ball.
-2. Get down into position and listen to body
+  2. Lower into position and check alignment with body.
-3. If body indicates angle is off, get up and start over
+  3. If body signals the angle is off, stand up and realign.
-4. Get down into position placing the tip of the cue roughly the length of a quarter away from the cue ball
+  4. Lower into position again, placing the cue tip about a quarter’s length from the cue ball.
-5. Draw the stick back full stroke extension and bring back to intended spot on the cueball to hit
+  5. Draw the cue back in a full stroke, then pause at the intended contact point.
-6. Re Do stroke but this time hit cue ball
-7. Follow Through in exagerated mannor
+  6. Execute the stroke, striking the cue ball.
+  7. Finish with an exaggerated follow-through.

+`This bottle training is invaluable for practicing the same stroke length at varying speeds.
+Each hit maintains identical mechanics but differs only in velocity, helping you adapt to the feel of different cloth.`

 ---